Top 10 steps in writing an effective e-mail

 - Use the "Reply to all" option cautiously.
 Really make sure if there are multiple recipients in the CC that everyone really needs to see your reply.

 - Keep the e-mail thread (previous messages) in the body of the message and your response at the top.
-This helps remind the reader what the e-mail was about.
+Keeping the previous message helps the reader remember the e-mail discussion.

 - Do not over use e-mail program options such as "high-priority," "automatic replies," "read receipts," etc.

 Keep the CC and BCC to a minimum

 When using CC to send to e-mail to multiple recipients try to keep the list to a minimum.
 Often when someone sees more than four in the list they will disregard it as not important or think one of the other recipients are going to take care of the e-mail.

 Use plaintext instead of HTML